 During the procedure there may be some minor bleeding.
 This depends on the client.
 If you take blood thinners on a daily basis, then some slight bleeding may occur.
 Bruising is rare but can occur.
 There is usually some tenderness for a few days.

-- Do not drink Alcohol 24 hours prior to the treatment - Do not take Ibuprofen, Aspirin or any other blood thining medication 48 hours prior to the treatment unless it is medically essential for you to do so. - Avoid waxing, threading and tanning 3 days before your treatment.
+- Do not take Ibuprofen, Aspirin or any other blood thining medication 48 hours prior to the treatment unless it is medically essential for you to do so.

 - Botox procedures should be done to weeks prior or 2 weeks after the microblading treatment.